 Participating in FIRST requires energy and time, but the effort will make a positive impact in the lives of many other people.
+The amount of time that your student participates is up to them.
+We welcome participation at all levels of involvement.

 Attendance is taken at all activities, and it is the student's responsibility to sign in in order to receive credit.
 All students are expected to show up on time and to stay for the required amount of time.
 Exceptions or special needs should be discussed with the team leader prior to the meeting(s) and will be evaluated on a case-by-case basis.
 Every team member will be allowed to travel to competitions, regardless of their level of participation, but payment for travel from team funds will be determined by the student's participation.
 A checklist of achievements that allow students to earn their trip being paid for is at the end of this handbook.
 Completing achievements is not mandatory to be part of the team or go on trips.

 New and returning student achievements are detailed separately.
-Returning team members have higher expectations placed on them as they usually participate over the summer doing fundraisers, community service and demonstrations.
+Returning team members have higher achievement levels as they usually participate over the summer doing fundraisers, community service and demonstrations.
 New students are defined as those who have NEVER participated in FIRST Team 1511.
 However, new students (including those going into 9th grade) are welcome to participate in summer events and will get credit for them.